 What to know: Allstate Insurance Claims

-If you’ve been involved in an auto collision filing an insurance claim can be a little intimidating.
+If you have been involved in an auto collision filing an insurance claim can be a little intimidating.
 If the other driver is insured by Allstate Insurance, filing a claim to fix your car and take care of any medical bills might not be as straightforward as many people think.
 In fact, Allstate has been named “The Worst Insurance Company in America”!
 With this kind of reputation, it follows that they might not be the best at settling claims from your auto accident.
-Don’t stand alone against a giant corporation when the personal injury attorneys at Thompson Law can help.
-We’re 1-800-LION-LAW for a reason – and we’re in your corner.

 About Allstate Insurance